 Rainhill Rotary Club is part of the Worldwide Rotary movement.
-The Club is based in our local communities of Rainhill, St Helens, Prescot & Widnes with members meeting on a regular basis to enjoy fellowship and to plan projects that will benefit others locally, in the UK & abroad.
+The Club is based in Rainhill and draws members from Rainhill, St Helens, Prescot & Widnes.
+Members meet on a regular basis to enjoy fellowship and to plan projects that will benefit others locally, in the UK & abroad.

 Importantly we are very active with in the local community organising and supporting:

 - The Christmas Santa Float visiting the local and surrounding areas during December, culminating our efforts on Christmas Eve in Rainhill Village centre.
 This raises further funds for distribution.

 - The annual Rainhill Beer Festival in November is now one the largest charity Beer Festivals in the North West, attracting many visitors from out of the area and raising significant funds for local, national and international causes.